thegetty/cultural-heritage-mass-atrocities/content/part-3/18-wise.md

 [^14]: Heinrich Heine, *Almansor: Eine Tragödie* (Berlin: Hofenberg, 2015).

-[^15]: Edward C. Luck, *Cultural Genocide and the Protection of Cultural Heritage* (Los Angeles: J. Paul Getty Trust, 2018), Occasional Papers in Cultural Heritage Policy no. 2.
+[^15]: Edward C. Luck, *Cultural Genocide and the Protection of Cultural Heritage*, Occasional Papers in Cultural Heritage Policy, no. 2 (Los Angeles: Getty Publications, 2018), https://www.getty.edu/publications/occasional-papers-2/.

 [^16]: Stephen J. Whitfield, “Where They Burn Books …” *Modern Judaism* 22, no. 3 (2002): 213–33.

-[^17]: Helen Frowe and Derek Matravers, *Conflict and Cultural Heritage: A Moral Analysis of the Challenges of Heritage Protection* (Los Angeles: J. Paul Getty Trust, 2019), Occasional Papers in Cultural Heritage Policy no. 3.
+[^17]: Helen Frowe and Derek Matravers, *Conflict and Cultural Heritage: A Moral Analysis of the Challenges of Heritage Protection*, Occasional Papers in Cultural Heritage Policy, no. 3 (Los Angeles: Getty Publications, 2019), https://www.getty.edu/publications/occasional-papers-3/.

 [^18]: Daniel Siemens, *Stormtroopers: A New History of Hitler’s Brownshirts* (New Haven, CT: Yale University Press, 2017).